elithaxxor/mac-ip-revolver/README.md

 V1 - Uses macchanger, which reverts your mac to its original state once the loop interval quit.

-V2 - Includes 'all', where you can change the local IP and mac at the same time during the loop.
+V2 - Includes 'all', where you can change interfaces the local IP and mac at the same time during the loop. (best with multiple monitoring devices)

 Written in C, Python and Bash.